 Before your first afternoon of sightseeing gets underway, start your tour with an authentic South Carolina lunch at the Front Porch Restaurant, a farm-to-table restaurant that was established in 1984 and continues to serve fresh, simple cuisine decades later.

 After lunch, set out to the Chester County Historical Society Museum, where you'll find artifacts and firearms from the Revolutionary War - along with a myriad of other historical relics.

-Then make your way over to the hidden gem of Historic Brattonsville, a living American Revolution history site set on 775 acres in McConnells, South Carolina.
+Then make your way over to the hidden gem of Historic Brattonsville, a living American Revolution history site set on 775 acres in McConnells, SC.
 Here you can explore more than 30 historic structures on the property, enjoy demonstrations of Colonial life and even catch a reenactment of the Battle of Huck's Defeat.

 After you've explored the site at Brattonsville, plan to stay at the Rodeway Inn, a locally owned hotel in Union, SC, where you will find an abundance of Southern hospitality.
 Located in the Upstate region, Union County was the scene of several significant battles during the Revolutionary War.

 After breakfast at the hotel, get an early start at Blackstock, the site of a major battle between the Patriot soldiers led by Gen. Thomas Sumter and the British forces under the command of Lt.
 Col. Banastre Tarleton on November 20, 1780.
 The British were defeated rather badly because of Tarleton's tactical error in dividing his troops and Sumter's choice of a formidable position to defend.
 A granite battlefield monument stands in memoriam of this historic event today.